TSummersLab/SMART_matlab/README.md

   ```
   Here, `path` refers to the directory where you want to store and run the package. i.e. `path` =  `~/Documents/MATLAB`
   * Alternatively, you can go to the [Github repository](https://github.com/The-SS/sphero_matlab) and choose `Download Zip` under the `Clone or Download` button.
 You can then unzip the downloaded folder and place it wherever you want.
 We will call the insallation location `path`
   * Make sure you know where you store the package.
-The directory is required by Matlab.
+The directory is required by MATLAB.
-2. Get the CVX Matlab package
+2. Get the CVX MATLAB package
-  * The CVX Matlab package is required to run the sphero_matlab package.
+  * The CVX MATLAB package is required to run the sphero_matlab package.
 However, it is not provided because of its license.
   * To get the package go to this link [http://cvxr.com/cvx/download/](http://cvxr.com/cvx/download/) and download the `.zip` distribution that suits your machine under "Standard bundles, including Gurobi and/or MOSEK".
   * Copy the folder labeled `cvx` to the sphero_matlab package.
 Your directory in `path` should look like this:
   ```